brianfinndu/odin-recipes/README.md

 - Improved familiarity with the workflow of viewing and manipulating a file through both the browser and the IDE simultaneously
 - Improved knowledge of chaining element types (for exaample, putting a series of <p>s inside of an <li> inside of an <ol>)
 - Improved understanding of the way lines are represented in a browser

+* UPDATE 7/15

+A second go-around allowed me to fiddle around with the styles using CSS.
+The site certainly looks considerably cleaner now, and it has a more appealing and welcoming aesthetic.
+There is tons more to learn, but this is a start!
+This has been an eye-opening exercise that has made me realize that there is a TON to learn here.